Effective prioritisation can help us to achieve our to-do lists and create time to relax, but there are a few traps to avoid along the way.

 Type B tasks need to be completed soon, but are not as urgent as the A tasks.

-Type C tasks can be left for those days when we have a bit more space in our schedules.
+Type C tasks can be left for those days when we have a bit more space in our schedule.

-Step 4: Tackle the A list first, starting with the single most important task.
+Step 4: Tackle the A list first, starting with the single most important task and numbering the rest in order of importance.
 Only move on to B tasks once you’ve completed the A list, and hold off on C tasks until the B list has been tackled.
+(You may rarely get to the C tasks but that’s ok).

 The idea is to develop the conscious habit of identifying and actioning our highest priority tasks first.